deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Plotting the Data
 -----------------

-Finally, after applying the convolution with a Lorentizan line shape, we can plot the two spectra using the code below.
-Additionally, we save the plot as a pdf file in this example.
+Finally, after applying the convolution with a Lorentizan line shape, you can plot the two spectra using the code below.
+Additionally, you can save the plot as a pdf file in this example.

 .. skip: next